 Over the last 3 years, phonics results have been in-line with national averages.
 All year 2 retakes have been successful with secure scores.

 There appears to be some underperformance of PP children.
-However, limited no. of PP children in KS1 in last 3 years mean that we intend to monitor the performance of the 2 PP children currently in year 1 (we expect them both to pass the phonics screening).
+However, limited no. of PP children in KS1 in last 3 years mean that we intend to monitor this carefully.